LESSONS | CLASSES | WORKSHOPS

 Skatescool opened in late 2012 and started off as predominantly a skate school.
 Since then we have had the pleasure of teaching thousands of students to roller skate through various learn to skate programs, events, work shops and adult fitness classes.
 Skatescool Australia has also a developed a 10-week school curriculum program which we have been successfully running in South Australia.
 Skatescool run private roller discos for birthday parties.
 These are a great hit!

-Our mission is to install a life long love of skating into as many people as we can and simultaneously help them become awesome skaters.
+Our mission is to instill a life long love of skating into as many people as we can and simultaneously help them become awesome skaters.

 Why we're passionate about skating